 Unified Autocorrelation Analysis

-The analysis based on characterizing stationary profiles.
-This is fully documented in a couple of heavily cited papers that derive the pair correlation (autocorrelation) functions of arbitrary surfaces.
+Our analysis based on characterizing stationary profiles.
+This approach is fully documented in a couple of heavily cited papers that derive the pair correlation (autocorrelation) functions of arbitrary surfaces.
 The derivation assumes a path in essentially a 2-dimensional slice.
 One dimension is the distance along the path of traversal and the other dimension is the elevation of the point along that path.